PEM-Humboldt/biomodelos-sdm/README.md

 5. Then run it using the icon "Run" or the keyboard shortcut "Ctrl+Enter" in windows.
 You will find four new objects in the environment (upper left portion of the RStudio window)
 + *vector.packages* vector character that stores the name of each package necessary to run **BioModelos 2**
 + *do.install* automatic installation of needed packages
-+ *do.check* function to verify if the installation of vector packages was successfull
++ *do.check* function to verify if the installation of vector packages was successful
 + *do.load* automatic loading of needed packages
 + *do.folder.structure* function to create folders to organize work process in the working directory.